+Other nonmalignant causes.
 Other nonmalignant causes include cystic hygroma, substernal thyroid goiter, benign teratoma, dermoid cyst, thymoma, tuberculosis, histoplasmosis, actinomycosis, syphilis, pyogenic infections, radiation therapy, silicosis, and sarcoidosis.
 Some cases are idiopathic.

-Classic symptoms Patients with SVCS most often present with complaints of facial edema or erythema, dyspnea, cough, orthopnea, or arm and neck edema.
+Patients with SVCS most often present with complaints of facial edema or erythema, dyspnea, cough, orthopnea, or arm and neck edema.
 These classic symptoms are seen most commonly in patients with complete obstruction, as opposed to those with mildly obstructive disease.

-Other associated symptoms may include hoarseness, dysphagia, headaches, dizziness, syncope, lethargy, and chest pain.
+These may include hoarseness, dysphagia, headaches, dizziness, syncope, lethargy, and chest pain.
 The symptoms may be worsened by positional changes, particularly bending forward, stooping, or lying down.

 The most common physical findings include edema of the face, neck, or arms; dilatation of the veins of the upper body; and plethora or cyanosis of the face.
 Periorbital edema may be prominent.

-Other physical findings include laryngeal or glossal edema, mental status changes, and pleural effusion (more commonly on the right side).
+These include laryngeal or glossal edema, mental status changes, and pleural effusion (more commonly on the right side).